larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.
-While the moderator team does not moderate non-public IETF mailing lists, they can define processes that the administrators of such lists can choose to use.
+While the moderator team does not moderate non-public IETF mailing lists, the administrators of such lists can choose to adopt some of the processes that the moderator team develops.

 ## Unsolicted Bulk Messages